Yasmani Grandal Player Props: White Sox vs. Cubs

-On Tuesday, Yasmani Grandal (.382 on-base percentage in past 10 games, 59 points above season-long percentage) and the Chicago White Sox face the Chicago Cubs, whose starting pitcher will be Kyle Hendricks.
-First pitch is at 8:10 PM ET.
+Yasmani Grandal -- with a slugging percentage of .469 in his past 10 games, including two home runs -- will be in action for the Chicago White Sox versus the Chicago Cubs, with Marcus Stroman on the mound, on July 26 at 8:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-5) against the Twins.
+In his last game he had a hitless showing (0-for-4) against the Cubs.

 Yasmani Grandal Game Info & Props vs. the Cubs